Follow these Registration Enrollment Steps in this order for successful registration and beginning of your semester/session.

 - Check your email again after you submit your application.
 You will receive an initial email confirming the receipt of your application.

-- Then you will receive a second email providing you with your login and password in order to access the
+- Then you will receive another email providing you with your login and password in order to access WebAdvisor.

-- If you do not receive an email within five to ten days of submitting your application, contact the Admissions & Records Office, 714-628-4901.
+- If you do not receive an email within five to ten days of submitting your application, contact the Admissions and Records Office (714) 628-4901.

 Step 3 – Register for Classes Online